Left at London: 2019–2022: Transgender Street Legend Vol. 2 and T.I.A.P.F.Y.H.

+2022–present: Transgender Street Legend Vol. 3 and upcoming studio albums

-In January 2022 Puff shared on Twitter that she aims to finish You Are Not Alone Enough in April 2022 with a "mid-late fall release date" In March 2022 Puff confirmed that Transgender Street Legend, Vol. 3 had been finished and entering the mastering stage.
+In January 2022 Puff shared on Twitter that she aimed to finish You Are Not Alone Enough in April 2022 with a "mid-late fall release date", but it is still yet to release.

+In March 2022, Puff confirmed that the final volume of the Transgender Street Legend series had been finished and entered the mastering stage.
 She stated that the EP would be soul and Contemporary R&B inspired.
 On her Patreon she shared a song from the EP called "My Old Ways" on February 11, 2022.
-On May 18, 2022 she announced that Transgender Street Legend, Vol. 3 would be released on June 24, 2022, with the lead single "Make You Proud" coming on June 17, 2022.
+The lead single "Make You Proud" released on June 17, 2022.
+Transgender Street Legend, Vol. 3 released on June 24, 2022.

-Puff is already working on her third studio album, already having a conceptual tracklist finalized consisting of 15 tracks.
+Puff is currently working on her third studio album, announcing a finalized conceptual tracklist consisting of 15 tracks.

 Personal life

 Puff is a lesbian and a non-binary trans woman who uses she/her pronouns.
-Throughout her life she has struggled with ADHD, PTSD, borderline personality disorder, autism spectrum disorder, and OSDD-1b.
+She has ADHD, PTSD, borderline personality disorder and OSDD-1b, and is also autistic.
 She has frequently voiced support of plural systems.
 She says that her autism is what allows her to be so good at impressions, saying "I'm used to mimicking others in order to seem neurotypical and I've gotten really adept at observing things like speech patterns".
+She began posting short videos on Vine in 2014.